- August 30 2018

 Communication with clients is essential for the professional interior decorator.
 Communication rests upon the basic skills of drawing, sketching, rendering, and model making.
 Skills acquired in the prerequisite course are honed and new visual communication techniques are practiced.
 Learners compile ongoing project work in the construction of a professional portfolio.

-Service touches our lives by the service we receive and the service we give.
 This course encompasses the essential principles of customer service with additional focus on effective communication, problem solving and complaint handling skills.
 Offering exceptional customer service, at any level in an organization, is the key factor to whether an employee or a business survives, thrives and stands apart from the competitors.
 Customer Service Management will provide a comprehensive assessment of best practices for the successful management of the client experience.

 This course focuses on advanced drafting and design of interior spaces.
 Learners build a set of interior working drawings with plans and elevations appropriate for use by allied professions.
 In addition, the course also addresses three-dimensional (3D) drawing, version control, documentation, and industry related software programs.